HOPE STARTS HERE STORIES

 “Come here, little girl,” a well-dressed man said to her.
 “I have some money for you and some bread, too, if you will help me.”
 Dana followed him to a nearby hut.

-The man proceeded to rape her, claiming, “If you scream, I will not give you the money.”
+The man proceeded to rape her, saying, “If you scream, I won’t give you the money.”

 “Dana, will you spend some time with me today?
 I have more money for you.”
 Reluctantly, she got into his car.